zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-### Set the Audio Route
+### Sets the Audio Route

-#### Set the Default Audio Route (setDefaultAudioRouteToSpeakerPhone)
+#### Sets the Default Audio Route (setDefaultAudioRouteToSpeakerPhone)

 ```
 - (int)setDefaultAudioRouteToSpeakerphone:(BOOL)defaultToSpeaker;
 ```

-This method sets whether the received audio is routed to the earpiece or speakerphone.
+This method sets whether the received audio is routed to the earpiece or the speakerphone.

 > -   Call this method only if you want to change the default settings.
-> -   This method only works in audio mode.
+> -   This method only works in the audio mode.
-> -   Call this method before `joinChannel`.
+> -   Call this method before calling the `joinChannel` method.

-If the user does not call this method, the audio is routed to the earpiece by default.
+If you do not call this method, the audio is routed to the earpiece by default.

 <table>
 <colgroup>